pidgezero-one/obs-youtube-updater/README.md

 * In OBS Studio, under Sources, add a new Text source and check off "Read from file".
 Navigate to your downloads folder and select "current-youtube-output.txt"
 * Style and format it however you want, it's a text source.
 [Example](http://imgur.com/a/B2mKG)
 * It will automatically update whenever a new YouTube video starts in Chrome.
 Does not need to be the active tab.

+If you like this extension, please consider [donating to my PayPal](https://www.paypal.me/pidgezero), which is always appreciated but never necessary!